Teaching English In Israel:

 There are several opportunities for teaching English in Israel.
 The government promotes learning the language.
 Fluency in English is considered essential for Israel to build better international trade relations and business links.
 Tourism is a revenue earner and English language skills can help boost this sector.

 The government’s acknowledgement of English as the global link language has opened the doors for English teachers in the country.
-At present, there are around 14,000 people engaged in teaching English in Israel.
+At present, there are around 14,000 people engaged in teaching English in Israel who consider it to be the best country to teach English.

 English is introduced in the school curriculum from the fourth grade.
 The school system in Israel has a three-tier system consisting of elementary, junior and high school.
 The elementary and junior schools are run by the country’s Ministry of Education.
 High schools have independent status but are affiliated to local bodies and municipalities.
 This means that the recruitment process for teaching English in Israel’s public schools is almost completely conducted by the government and its various bodies.